Locality and thermalization in closed quantum systems: Introduction

-Although recent theoretical \cite{Deutsch1991,Srednicki1994,Rigol2008,Calabrese2011,SirkerGebhard,Sedlmayr2013a} and experimental \cite{KinoshitaWenger,TrotzkyChen,HofferberthLesanovsky,StrohmaierGreif} studies have lead to new interesting insights, it is still fair to say that the non-equilibrium dynamics of a closed quantum system is much less well understood.
-A particularly active field of research has been the investigation of quenches for lattice models with short-range interactions \cite{Rigol2008,Cazalilla,Rigol2007,Calabrese2011,EnssSirker,KollathLauchli,RigolMuramatsu,BiroliKollath,ManmanaWessel,Canovi2011,SantosPolkovnikov}.
-In this case the initial energy distribution will be {\it singly-peaked} in the TDL with vanishing width which is an essential prerequisite to allow for thermalization \cite{Rigol2008}.
-A possible explanation for the thermalization process itself is the {\it eigenstate thermalization hypothesis} (ETH) \cite{Deutsch1991,Srednicki1994,Rigol2008,Ikeda2011,Rigol2012} which assumes that the expectation values of an observable in the eigenstate basis fluctuate little between eigenstates close in energy and can thus be directly replaced by an ensemble average.
+Although recent theoretical \cite{Deutsch1991,Srednicki1994,Rigol2008,Calabrese2011,SirkerGebhard,Sedlmayr2013a} and experimental \cite{KinoshitaWenger,TrotzkyChen,HofferberthLesanovsky,StrohmaierGreif} studies have led to new interesting insights, no equivalent of the KAM theorem or even a general theory, how and under which conditions thermalization occurs in the quantum case, exist.
+A particularly active field of research has been the investigation of quenches for lattice models with short-range interactions \cite{Rigol2008,Calabrese2011,Cazalilla,Rigol2007,EnssSirker,KollathLauchli,RigolMuramatsu,BiroliKollath,ManmanaWessel,Canovi2011,SantosPolkovnikov}.
+In this case the initial energy distribution will be {\it singly-peaked} in the TDL with vanishing width \cite{Rigol2008} which is an essential prerequisite to allow for thermalization.
+A possible explanation for the thermalization process following a quench is the {\it eigenstate thermalization hypothesis} (ETH) \cite{Deutsch1991,Srednicki1994,Rigol2008,Ikeda2011,Rigol2012} which assumes that the expectation values of an observable in the eigenstate basis of the Hamiltonian under which the system time evolves fluctuate little between eigenstates close in energy and can thus be directly replaced by an ensemble average.

-While fulfilling the ETH is sufficient for thermalization it is not a necessary condition.
-In this Letter we derive a necessary and sufficient condition by projecting the observable onto a part protected by local conservation laws and an orthogonal part.
-This condition shows, in particular, that thermalization can also occur in a more generic scenario when fluctuations between eigenstate expectation values close in energy are large.
+While fulfilling the ETH is sufficient for thermalization for a generic quench case \cite{note1} it is not a necessary condition.
+In this article we derive a necessary and sufficient condition by projecting the considered local observable onto a part protected by local conservation laws and an orthogonal part.
+The condition we derive shows that thermalization can, in principle, also occur in a more generic scenario when fluctuations between eigenstate expectation values close in energy are large.

+We want to consider a closed quantum system prepared in an initial pure state $|\Psi_0\rangle$ time-evolving under a time-independent Hamiltonian $H$.
+Clearly the closed quantum system as a whole can never thermalize because $|\Psi(t)\rangle =\exp(-iHt)|\Psi_0\rangle$ always remains a pure state.
+The question one can ask, though, and which we consider here is whether expectation values $\langle O(t)\rangle =\langle\Psi(t)|O|\Psi(t)\rangle$ of {\it local} observables $O$ acting in a subsystem of an infinitely large closed quantum system, see Fig.~\ref{Schematics}, will equilibrate at long times with the equilibrium value $\langle O(t\to\infty)\rangle$ being equal to the expectation value with respect to the appropriate statistical ensemble.

-We restrict our discussion to time-independent Hamiltonians $H$ with short-range interactions in position space and a discrete spectrum \cite{endnote27}.
-The time average of an observable $O$ for an initial pure state $|\Psi_0\rangle$ is defined by
+More specifically, we will restrict our discussion to time-independent Hamiltonians $H$ with short-range interactions in position space \cite{note2}.